How do I write articles?

 <header>

-The title is parsed from the first <hn>
+article publication time is parsed from the first <time datetime=""> first

 These are used to order articles on the main page and title the article page.